| |||||||||

 Miscellaneous Benefits—

-Original You may be told this photo is not restorable because it too far gone, but that's only because it's not profitable for them to spend too much time on one image, so they discourage you.
+Original You may be told that a photo this damaged is not restorable because it too far gone, but that's only because it's not profitable for them to spend too much time on one image, so they discourage you.
+You may have to send it back several times until they get so you like it.
+That may never happen, you either give up or find another company.
+If they do accept even one this bad, below is an example of what you may expect to see.

-Their idea of a restoration.
-Submitted in resume.
+This is their idea of a restoration.
+Submitted with resume.

 This is not PMP's work!